-Module 5: Explore Your New Web Site and Clean Up
+Module 5: Explore Your New Website and Clean Up

-Now it’s time for the fun part -- go play with your new site.
+Now it’s time for the fun part—go play with your new site.
 Configure the design, add pages and posts, and start getting users to your site.

 Note: If you ever stop and start your WordPress EC2 instance, use an Elastic Load Balancer in front of your EC2 instance, or associate a domain name with your site, you may need to update some WordPress configuration settings.
 Please see WordPress’s reference documentation on changing the site URL for more information.

-- Remove your EC2 Instance
+- removing your EC2 instance

-- Delete your RDS Instance
+- deleting your Amazon RDS instance.

 Remove your EC2 instanceFirst, you can remove your EC2 instance that is hosting your WordPress site.

-Click Yes, Terminate to terminate your instance.
+Choose the Terminate button to terminate your instance.

-Delete your RDS Instance
+Delete your Amazon RDS instance

 To delete your Amazon RDS instance, navigate to the RDS Databases page in the AWS console.
 Find your WordPress Amazon RDS instance and select it.
 Then, select Actions and Delete.